appwrite/rfc/rfc-template.md

 [design-proposal]: #design-proposal

 <!--
 This is the technical portion of the RFC.
-Explain the design in sufficient detail keeping in mind the following:
+Explain the design in sufficient detail, keeping in mind the following:

 - Its interaction with other parts of the system is clear
 - It is reasonably clear how the contribution would be implemented
-- Dependencies on libraries, tools, projects or work that isn't yet complete
+- Dependencies on libraries, tools, projects, or work that isn't yet complete
 - New API routes that need to be created or modifications to the existing routes (if needed)
 - Any breaking changes and ways in which we can ensure backward compatibility.
 - Use Cases